nautilus-cyberneering/chinese-ideographs/documentation/Media_Contributor_Guide.md

 data/000000/32/.gitignore
 ```

 The first file is what we call the `dvc` pointer.
-It's just an small file that is used by `dvc` to track the file with git.
+It's just a small file that is used by `dvc` to track the file with git.
 This is the content for our example:

 ```text
 outs: